Adventures in a Messy Life

 Let’s put together this From Christmas to Easter craft

-Since I’m putting together this for kindergarten cop, I’m having to do much better at taking step by step pictures of the crafts.
+Since I’m putting together this for kindergarten cop, I’m having to do much better at taking step-by-step pictures of the crafts.
 Let’s start with the Christmas part of this Easter craft (yes I am inordinately amused at having Christmas in an Easter craft).

 step by step for Christmas portion of Christmas to Easter craft